 Project C.O.P.E. is a program aimed at strengthening Scouts both mentally and physically.
 It is also designed to promote teamwork and foster leadership abilities.
 Participants will spend the weekend in teams; swinging, jumping, climbing, lifting and rappelling as they go through our low and high ropes course.
 Along the way, teams will be asked to solve “people puzzles,” which increase in difficulty as the course progresses.

-To check which sessions are available, please see the 2014 C.O.P.E.
-Space Available Report.
+to check which sessions are full, please see the 2016 C.O.P.E.
+Available Spaces Report.

-For specific questions about the C.O.P.E. program, please contact COPE Chairman, Jim Sanders.
+For specific questions about the C.O.P.E. program, please contact the COPE Chairmen.